bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/system.rst

       The algorithm used to read the trust store.
 If emtpy the system default algorithm is used.

+Key & Trust Store Certificates Table
+      In the certificate table you can view all the certificates of the store.
+      You can see whether the certificate is valid or not.
+If you move the mouse cursor over the icon, a message is displayed explaining why the certificate is no longer valid.
+You will also see information about the alias, subject, algorithm and expiry date.
+It is possible to add or delete certificates as needed.

 Other SSL Settings
    Enable insecure SSL and HTTPS connections
       Manipulates the JVMs default SSLSocketFactory, so that untrusted